TUDelft-PRIME-Books/Linear-Algebra/Chapter3/MatrixInverse.md

 where $k = 1,2,\ldots, n$.

-Let us first focus on this equation by considering a fairly general $3\times 3$ matrix $A$.
+Let us first focus on this equation by considering a fairly general $3\times 3$-matrix $A$.

 ::::::{prf:example}
 :label: Ex:MatrixInv:SolveAX=I